-You can submit a complaint about Peoples Health Choices Gold (HMO-POS) directly to Medicare.
-To submit a complaint to Medicare, go to https://www.medicare.gov/MedicareComplaintForm/ home.aspx.
+You can submit a complaint about Peoples Health Choices (PPO) directly to Medicare.
+To submit a complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.
 Medicare takes your complaints seriously and will use this information to help improve the quality of the Medicare program.